HexHive/FishFuzz/paper/artifact/README.md

 ## How to Start

+Step 0: Step to two-stage dir (or maybe other dir if we plan to dockerize more evaluations) first :)

 Step 1: Build docker image with all fuzzers and target
 ```
 docker build -t fishfuzz:artifact .